-The details in this section show the installation of the rake In all cases, verify that counter flashing will: transition flashing.
-Counter flashing details are not shown.
-Project conditions determine required counter flashing. - 1.
-Allow expansion/contraction of the transition flashing. - 2.
+In all cases, verify that counter flashing will:

+- 1. Allow expansion/contraction of the transition flashing. - 2.
 Restrain the transition flashing during roof live loads and wind loads. - 3.
 Provide a weather resistant seal between the transition flashing and the wall.

-RAKE PERIMETER PLATE AT SIDE WALL For rake to wall transition conditions, position rake plate as shown.
+RAKE PERIMETER PLATE AT SIDE WALL

+For rake to wall transition conditions, position rake plate as shown.